aldaris/opensso/extensions/authnicrp/README.txt

-OpenSSO Authentication Module for Information Cards (RP)
+OpenSSO Authentication Module for Information Cards (RP).

 --------------------------------------------------------------------------------
 In order to run the build.xml to compile the jar file the following files need